yunhaif/judo/README.md

 # Citation
-If you use `judo` in your research, please use the following citation:
+If you use `judo` in your research, please use the following citation for our [paper](https://arxiv.org/abs/2506.17184):
 ```
 @inproceedings{li2025_judo,
   title     = {Judo: A User-Friendly Open-Source Package for Sampling-Based Model Predictive Control},